webmeshproj/webmesh/README.md

     --global.primary-endpoint        The preferred publicly routable address of this node.
-Setting this value will override the address portion of the store advertise address and wireguard endpoints.
+Setting this value will override the address portion of the store advertise address and WireGuard endpoints.
 This is only necessary if you intend for this node's API to be reachable outside the network.

     --global.skip-verify-hostname    (default: false)    Disable hostname verification globally.